webpack/webpack.js.org/content/concepts/output.md

 ### `output.sourceMapFilename`

-The filename of the SourceMaps for the JavaScript files.
-They are inside the `output.path` directory.
+Source Map filenames for JavaScript modules.

 * `[file]` is replaced by the filename of the JavaScript file.
 * `[id]` is replaced by the id of the chunk.